Salesforce Negotiations · Independent Advisory

 Fredrik Filipsson

-Fredrik Filipsson brings over 20 years of experience in enterprise software licensing and contract negotiations.
+Fredrik brings over 20 years of enterprise software licensing expertise and contract negotiations.
 Having worked directly for IBM, SAP, and Oracle, he gained deep expertise in vendor licensing programs and sales practices.
-For the past 11 years, he has served as an independent consultant, helping hundreds of organizations — including numerous Fortune 500 companies — optimize costs, avoid compliance risks, and secure favorable terms with major software vendors.
+For the past 11 years, he has served as an independent consultant, helping hundreds of organisations, including numerous Fortune 500 companies, optimise costs, avoid compliance risks, and secure favourable terms with major software vendors.